Pathways to Teaching

 If you have attended the University of Arizona in the past, regardless of how many years it has been, you will need to apply as a Re-Admit.
 Please be aware that there are deadlines for the spring semester.

-A Pathways to Teaching orientation will be the week of January 6, 2020 at a Sunnyside Unified School District school site (exact location TBD).
+A Pathways to Teaching orientation will be held the first week of January at a Sunnyside Unified School District school site (exact location TBD).